Mindinventory/GenerateDynamicCustomForm/README.md

 - DatePicker for Date of Birth field.
 - Picker for department selection.
 - ActionSheet for Gender selection.
-- PopView for selecting multiple/single values.
+- PopUpView for selecting multiple/single values.
 - Multiple photos selection.
 - Switch control for toggling values.
 - Checkbox for accepting terms and conditions.